UNIVERSITY POLICY ON PLACEMENTS - 2021/22

 - Be responsible for managing their conduct and behaviour

-- During the placement engage fully with all placement activities
+- During the placement engage fully with all appropriate placement activities

 - Be responsive to the University’s and the Placement Provider’s requests for information

 - Familiarise themselves with any reporting mechanisms and use these to record any concerns with the Placement Provider and/or School support as necessary.
-Placement Students should also ensure that the Placement Director is informed of any special circumstances which may be impacting on their performance
+Placement Students should also ensure that their point of contact in the School is informed of any special circumstances which may be impacting on their performance

 - Provide timely feedback on the placement when requested.